Philippines Income Tax Calculator

 The Philippines uses a graduated income tax system reformed under the TRAIN Law (Tax Reform for Acceleration and Inclusion), which significantly increased the tax-exempt threshold and simplified rates.
 Income up to ₱250,000 annually is tax-exempt, with rates ranging from 15% to 35% for income exceeding ₱8,000,000.
 That structure makes it easier to estimate tax once you know where your income falls in the bracket table.

 In addition to income tax, Filipino employees contribute to three mandatory social benefit programs: SSS (Social Security System), PhilHealth (Philippine Health Insurance Corporation), and Pag-IBIG/HDMF (Home Development Mutual Fund).
 These contributions are shared between employer and employee and reduce monthly take-home pay.
-SSS and PhilHealth employee-side ceilings have moved, so this calculator uses the current contribution caps instead of older 2024-era values.
+SSS and PhilHealth employee-side ceilings have moved, so this calculator uses the contribution caps in effect for the figures shown here rather than older pre-2025 values.

 This calculator computes your Philippine tax estimate using the BIR graduated tax table, including the three major mandatory contribution programs.
 It supports both Optional Standard Deduction (OSD) at 40% and itemized deductions, and accounts for the tax-exempt threshold that applies to 13th month pay and similar benefits.